What is the difference between the APICS CPIM and the APICS CSCP designation?

 As long as you are willing to write an exam you will be allowed to continue, it is entirely up to the individual / company as it can become a costly exercise.

 It will take between 18-24 months.
 This is provided that your exam sittings are successful.
-The CPIM consists of 5 modules that can be done at a candidate's own pace.
-There are currently 3 - 4 exam sittings per year and a maximum of 2 subjects can be written per sitting.
-It is very difficult to write more than one subject per sitting, and it is recommended that you do one at a time until you are more confident of the process and the question.
+The CPIM consists of 5 modules that can be done at a candidate’s own pace, however once you have started with the CPIM the full 5 modules have to be completed successfully within 10 years of commencement.
+There are several exam windows throughout the year and you are able to write more than one exam in any given window.
+It is very difficult to write more than one subject per sitting, and it is recommended that you do one at a time until you are more confident of the process and the questions.
+Preview the exam window dates here.

 This depends entirely on the individual and what is best suited for your study abilities, experience and knowledge of the subject matter.

-We have various Authorised Education Providers who will be able to assist intermittently with any queries pertaining to the study material.
+We have various Authorised Education Partners who will be able to assist intermittently with any queries pertaining to the study material.

 Yes you may do the BSC as a single subject if you choose.
-You will receive a certificate from APICS once you have successfully completed this module.
+You will receive a certificate from APICS once you have successfully completed this module for the BSC.
+In order to be awarded the CPIM you must complete the other 4 modules successfully.

-In order to obtain the full CPIM certification you will need to complete the BSC module.
+In order to obtain the full CPIM certification you will need to complete all 5 modules of the CPIM.

 It is recommended that one begins with the BSC as this module incorporates all the introductory aspects of the remaining four modules which would aid in the study process and examinations of the follow up modules.

-The CPIM and CSCP designates are international certifications and are a global standard for supply chain and operations management.
-These designates are internationally recognised and are currently offered in over 40 countries.
-They are not currently accredited in South Africa however the CPIM is equivalent to the NQF level 6 and the CSCP equivalent to the NQF level 7.
+The CPIM and CSCP designations are international certifications and are a global standard for supply chain and operations management.
+These designations are internationally recognised and are currently offered in over 40 countries.

 The CPIM & CSCP certifications are widely recognised in South Africa.
 Eskom highly recommends and encourages the certifications within the company.
-A few other companies who make avid use of these certifications are Transnet, Barloworld, Nampak and Toyota to name a few.
+A few other companies who make avid use of these certifications are Transnet, Barloworld, Nampak, Toyota, Unilever, Saint Gobain, SAB Miller to name a few.

 Most CSCP participants opt for the self study route as there is an APICS on line study facility which aids in the study process.
 The CSCP can be successfully completed in three months however most students prefer six months as this is an intense learning intervention.
 Some candidates prefer the support of an instructor and group sessions.